dakotalillie/dotfiles/vimwiki/Vim Cheatsheet.md

 ## Global Search and Replace

 Make sure Vim's current working directory is set as the project root.
-Then run `:vimgrep` to populate the quickfix list with the files matching the target pattern.
+Then run `:grep` to populate the quickfix list with the files matching the target pattern.
 For instance, to search for all occurrences of the word "Sam" in your project:

 ```
-:vimgrep /Sam/gj **/*
+:grep!
+"Sam"
 ```

-The `j` flag tells Vim not to jump to the first match.
+The `!` flag tells Vim not to jump to the first match.
 You can see the matched files by running `:copen`.
 To run a substitution against the matched files, use the `:cfdo` command.
 For instance, to replace all occurrences of the word "Sam" with the word "Bob", you'd run: